Social Work and Human Services

 PAID Community Health Worker Apprenticeship

-Earn while you learn, and get paid on Day 1.
-Our Community Health Worker Apprenticeship gets you into the workforce ASAP and weaves together relevant classroom experience, professional mentorship, and OJT.
+Earn while you learn!
+Our Community Health Worker Apprenticeship gets you into the workforce ASAP and weaves together relevant classroom experience, professional mentorship, and on-the-job training.
+Click here to learn more.

 Credit-Bearing Programs